chinamike65/hugo-tuolesi/content/book1/book1en.md

 A drowsy mind is like wanting to sleep, a heavy body is a thick dizziness, and a body that is only a little heavier is a thin dizziness.
 Most people can't tell the difference, but Master Tsongkhapa can distinguish it very clearly.

-Therefore, there are many masters who practice meditation and become real meditation in future generations.
+Therefore, there are many masters who practice meditation and this becomes real meditation in future generations.
 This is an unparalleled aspect of Master Tsongkhapa's practice.

 The eighth incomparable is the incomparable behavior.